Recognition of same-sex unions in El Salvador: Legal challenges

 In August 2016, a law student filed a lawsuit with the Supreme Court of El Salvador seeking the nullification of article 11 of the Family Code, which defines marriage as the "union of a man and a woman".
 Calling the law discriminatory and explaining the lack of gendered terms used in Article 34 of the Constitution of El Salvador's summary of marriage, the lawsuit sought to allow same-sex couples to marry.
 On 20 December 2016, the Supreme Court dismissed the lawsuit on a legal technicality.
 A second lawsuit against article 11 was filed on 11 November 2016, but it was dismissed by the Supreme Court on procedural grounds on 17 January 2019.

 On 9 August 2019, a case challenging article 11 of the Family Code was admitted to the Constitutional Court.
 Originally filed in 2016 by activist Gabriel Gasteazoro, the case alleges that the provisions outlawing same-sex marriages in the Family Code are unconstitutional.
 A ruling was expected in the first three months of 2020, but was not issued.

-2018 Inter-American Court of Human Rights ruling
+2018 Inter-American Court of Human Rights advisory opinion

-On January 9, 2018, in advisory opinion OC 24/7, the Inter-American Court of Human Rights (IACHR) ruled that countries signatory to the American Convention on Human Rights are required to allow same-sex couples to marry.
-The ruling states that:
+On 9 January 2018, the Inter-American Court of Human Rights (IACHR) issued an advisory opinion that parties to the American Convention on Human Rights should grant same-sex couples "accession to all existing domestic legal systems of family registration, including marriage, along with all rights that derive from marriage".
+The advisory opinion states that:

 El Salvador ratified the American Convention on Human Rights on 23 June 1978 and recognized the court's jurisdiction on 6 June 1995.
 In the wake of the ruling, LGBT groups have urged the Government of El Salvador to abide by the decision and legalise same-sex marriage.